-The model-data seasonal evaluation reveals that MOM6-COBALT reproduces the global SST and SSS amplitudes remarkably well (median absolute bias of 0.1 °C and 0.0, respectively, Table S2).
-Some exceptions can nevertheless be diagnosed such as in the marginal Black Sea (M21) where the bias in SST seasonal amplitude reaches -1.3 °C, and in three MARCATS (The Bay of Bengal, M31, the Tropical West Atlantic, M7, and the Siberian Shelves, M43) where the SSS seasonal biases are larger than 0.4.
-The model-data comparison also reveals that the phasing of the SST and SSS seasonal cycles are in very good agreement (Pearson correlation close to 1) for all 45 MARCATS but four, for which significant deviations in SSS are found: two marginal seas (Hudson Bay, M12 and the Red Sea, M28) and along the Californian (M2) and Brazilian Currents (M6).
-The nutrients analysis shows absolute global median biases in seasonal amplitude of 0.1, 0.0 and 0.7 μmol kg-1 for NO3, PO4 and SiO4, respectively.
-Seven MARCATS present absolute biases larger than 1.5 μmol kg-1 mainly located in marginal seas (Baltic Sea, M18 and the seas of Japan (M40) and Okhotsk (M41)), but also in polar (Siberian (M43) and Antarctic (M45) shelves) and subpolar (N-E Pacific, M1) regions and in the Bay of Bengal (M31).
-The model-data comparison sometimes shows significant phases shift in their seasonal signal (Pearson coefficient < 0.5), such as for MARCATS located in Indian and Tropical margins, marginal seas and EBCs.
+The model-data seasonal evaluation reveals that MOM6-COBALT reproduces the global SST and SSS amplitudes remarkably well (median absolute bias of 0.1 °C and 0.0, respectively; see Table S2 in the Supplement).
+Some exceptions can nevertheless be diagnosed, such as in the marginal Black Sea (M21), where the bias in SST seasonal amplitude reaches -1.3 °C, and in three MARCATS regions (Bay of Bengal, M31; tropical West Atlantic, M7; and Siberian shelves, M43) where the SSS seasonal biases are larger than 0.4.
+The model-data comparison also reveals that the phasing of the SST and SSS seasonal cycles are in very good agreement (Pearson correlation close to 1) for all 45 MARCATS regions, with the exception of four for which significant deviations in SSS are found, i.e., two marginal seas (Hudson Bay, M12, and the Red Sea, M28) and along the Californian Current (M2) and Brazilian Current (M6).
+The nutrients analysis shows absolute global median biases in seasonal amplitude of 0.1, 0.0 and $0.7 \,\mu\text{mol}\,\text{kg}^{-1}$ for NO3, PO4 and SiO4, respectively.
+Seven MARCATS regions present absolute biases larger than $1.5 \,\mu\text{mol}\,\text{kg}^{-1}$ that are mainly located in marginal seas (Baltic Sea, M18; Sea of Japan M40; and Sea of Okhotsk, M41) but also in polar (Siberian, M43, and Antarctic, M45, shelves) and subpolar (NE Pacific, M1) regions and in the Bay of Bengal (M31).
+The model-data comparison sometimes shows significant phase shifts in their seasonal signal (Pearson coefficient < 0.5), such as for MARCATS regions located in Indian and tropical margins, marginal seas, and EBCs.